Vinylon

-PVF, in non-fiber form, is a useful thermoplastic resin on its own, most commonly used as electric wire insulation.
+PVF, in fiber form, is a useful thermoplastic resin on its own, most commonly used as electric wire insulation.

 Applications

 Vinylon is the national fiber of North Korea and is used for the majority of textiles, outstripping fiber such as cotton or nylon, which is produced only in small amounts in North Korea.
 Other than clothing, vinylon is also used for shoes, ropes, and quilt wadding.

 Japanese-Canadian textile artist Toshiko MacAdam used vinylon in her early works, as it was more economical than nylon.

 Swedish outdoor brand Fjällräven makes their popular Kånken backpack line out of a version of vinylon, branded Vinylon F.

 Properties

 Vinylon is resistant to heat and chemicals but has several disadvantages: being stiff, having a relatively high manufacturing cost, and being difficult to dye.

 Production

 The production process by Ri is as follows: